LazerLambda/Promptzl/docs/source/tutorial_masked_lms.rst

     accuracy_score(dataset['label'], output.predictions)

 .. note::
-    When using only a list of lists of label words in the verbalizer, it might be first necessary to adjust the predictions to the values used in the dataset.
+    When using List[List[str]] instead of Dict[str, List[str]] in the verbalizer, it might be necessary first to adjust the predictions to the values used in the dataset.
     In this case, the predictions refer to the indices of the lists in the verbalizer.
     E.g.: :code:`[['negative'], ['positive']]` will produce predictions in the form of zeros and ones.

 Calibration
 -----------

-It has been found that some tokens are generally less likely to be predicited causing the model to be biased towards more often recurring tokens in the label word set (more details in :ref:`calibration`).
+It has been found that some tokens are generally less likely to be predicted, causing the model to be biased towards more often recurring tokens in the label word set (more details in :ref:`calibration`).
 To counteract this, it is possible to calibrate the output.
-Here, the probabilities are averaged and used to assess the prediction probability in context of the overall probability of the word being predicted.
+Here, the probabilities are averaged and used to assess the prediction probability in the context of the predicted word's overall average probability.
 As we can see in the following example, this can lead to a stronger overall performance:

 .. code-block:: python